Photos courtesy of Mountain Gateway Museum / Terrell Finley

 Mountain Heritage Center

-The Mountain Heritage Center publishes books, produces musical recordings, and hosts an educational series for local public school children and university students.
-Its collection of over 10,000 artifacts includes woodworking tools, textiles, and early transportation equipment.
+The Mountain Heritage Center publishes books, produces musical recordings, and hosts educational programs for local public school children and university students.
+Its collection of over 10,000 artifacts includes woodworking tools, quilts, coverlets, and early transportation equipment.
 Some of the Mountain Heritage Center's programming has been used by The Smithsonian Institution and the American Folklife Center of the Library of Congress.

 Hours of Operation